 Whether you’re traveling for six days or six months, every item you pack should serve a specific purpose.
-Take a look at these 25 random travel necessities and find out if they make sense for your next trip!
+Take a look at these 15 travel necessities and add a few of them to your packing list!

 Packing cubes are must-have travel necessities for every traveler.
-They keep your things neat and compact making your bag organized, more efficient, and light-weight.
-Find out how to choose the best packing organizer for your trip!
+Packing cubes keep your things neat and compact making your bag organized, more efficient, and light-weight.

 If you’ve never used packing cubes they’ll completely change the way you travel.
 Read this post to see how!